510(k)

 2. upload the pre-sub to the new FDA Customer Collaboration Portal (CCP).

-As you can guess from the video above, we are only using option 2 for FDA pre-submissions.
+As you can guess from the video above, we only use option 2 for FDA pre-submissions.
 For option 2, you can upload an eCopy (saved as a zip file) or a PreSTAR (in the native PDF format).
 The image below shows you how this is done, but the uploading process usually takes about one minute–depending on your file size and bandwidth.
 You can register for your own CCP account in seconds.

 estar and eCopy upload 1024x485 FDA Pre Submission Format and Content Requirements